rayoub/rupee/results/benchmarks/README.md

 Subset of cath_d100 that includes all domains for which CATHEDRAL returns a response within 12 hours.

+## Benchmarks for a paper currently under development.

 ### CASP-derived benchmarks

 #### casp_d250